petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 > Account Role

 This is a new account role introduced in Liferay to associate with supplier accounts.
-This role doesn't have any permissions associated with it but upon assigning this to a user, they also get assigned the regular role of supplier.
+The role doesn't have any permissions associated with it, but upon assignment, a user is assigned the regular role of supplier.
 This role scopes the access of the regular role to the correct channels and catalogs associated with the supplier account.
 If you directly use the regular role, it grants the supplier access to all catalogs and channels.
 See [Supplier](#supplier) role below.

 ### Buyer